elmexdechileen/batch-processor/README.md

 - **Data Lineage**: I did not spend time on implementing the `dbt docs` routine to automatically generate an interactive document in html.
 A next step could be to implement this and host it on a webserver.
 - **Advanced data insights**: Think of more advanced transformations and generate better insights.

+## Troubleshooting
+It could be that the permissions on some of the `dbt` project files are not set correctly.
+I tried to force UID 1000 for both Airflow, dbt and the .devcontainer to make sure that after dbt compilation all files are set to the correct user, known across all containers.
+In practice I saw this sometimes fails (something to fix in the long run).
+For now a quick fix would be to log in to the dbt container and `chmod -R 777 /dbt`.
+Which is not very nice but it works.